gnosis/GECO/Proposals/ENSSafeApp.md

 Broadly, I think it's an important application to have for the community.
 Most serious projects use a Gnosis Multsig to manage projects and having a way to easily add ENS name to a project infrastructure is a valuable.

+Personally, I use ENS for my accounts and have several projects (comming) that require a multisig and having a simple way to manage domains would be nice.

-More specifically, I would like to earn the bounty.
+And more specifically, I would like to earn the bounty.

 ### How long will it take